abhikabra8811/Jyamiti/README.md

-# Jamiti means Geometry in Sanskrit
+# Jyamiti means Geometry in Sanskrit